ghermens/media2click/Documentation/Administrator/Index.rst

 If individual placeholder content or permanent activation is required:
 ----------------------------------------------------------------------

-5. Set up a page of type sysfolder to hold the host data.
+5. Globally allow permanent activation via the Constant Editor: :ref:`constants-enablepermanently`
 #.
+Set up a page of type sysfolder to hold the host data.
+#.
 Set storagePid to this sysfolder's uid via the Constant Edtior: :ref:`constants-storagepid`
 #.
+Using the list module, add a host configuration to your storage page for every target host that needs individual
+    placeholder content or permanent activation: :ref:`hostconfiguration`
-Insert a content element of type "Insert Plugin" -> "Toggle permanent activation of external content" on your privacy
+#.
+Insert content elements of type "Insert Plugin" -> "Toggle permanent activation of external content" on your privacy
     statement page.
+You can filter the list of shown host in the plugin options.
 #.
 Set privacyPid to the uid of your privacy statement page via the Constant Edtior: :ref:`constants-privacypid`
-#.
-Globally allow permanent activation via the Constant Editor: :ref:`constants-enablepermanently`
-#.
-Using the list module, add a host configuration to your storage page for every target host that needs individual
-    placeholder content or permanent activation: :ref:`hostconfiguration`

 .. _hostconfiguration: